donguyenvt/tipping-kitty/README.md

 The following **additional** features are implemented:

-- [x] Implementation of a completely new keypad
+- [x] Implementing a completely new keypad.
-- [x] Implementation of Split Bill function
+- [x] Implementing Split Bill function.

 ## Video Walkthrough